DanielAMoreno5775/jwks-server/README.md

 # runtime/cgo
 cc1.exe: sorry, unimplemented: 64-bit mode not compiled in
 ```
-perform the following steps (assuming a Windows computer).
+perform the following steps (assuming a Windows computer):
  1. Install the tdm-gcc-64 bundle for x86-64
  2. Add the file path to the PATH variable (Example: C:\TDM-GCC-64\bin)
  3. Move that file path to the top of the PATH variable list to prevent conflicts